VirrageS/grmr/README.md

 `grmr` is simple command for improving writing and grammar checking.

-Scripts were copied from: http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/
+Scripts were inspired by: http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/

 ## Installation